frickjack/misc-stuff/Notes/explanation/apiGateway.md

 # TL;DR

 Our application platform begins with this foundation:

 * a [cognito](https://aws.amazon.com/cognito/) [user pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html) that manages client authentication as an [identity provider](https://en.wikipedia.org/wiki/Identity_provider)
+* an api gateway that implements an OAUTH client that manages authentication and web sessions
 * an [api gateway](https://aws.amazon.com/api-gateway/) that mediates client access to our API
 * an [S3 bucket]() behind a [cloudformation CDN]() that efficienly serves static assets (fonts, images, javascript, css, html, ...) to clients